intellistream/SentiStream/README.md

 # Time Table
 1. Experiments of impact of text length.
 3/Nov/2021 -- done.
 2. Minimum Word Count experiments Revise.
 4/Nov/2021 -- done.
 3. Impact of Optimizations.
-12/Nov/2021 - 13/Nov/2021
+12/Nov/2021 - 13/Nov/2021 -- done.
 4. Experimental analysis of violint figures + Draft Update.
-15/Nov/2021
+15/Nov/2021 -- in progress.
 6. Send to Volker for review.
-15/Nov/2021
+20/Nov/2021
 7. Prepare the demo for DASFAA.
 28/Nov/2021
 8. Make the submission to VLDB 22.
 1/Dec/2021